 Market insights from Ironfish Director, Property & Research, Grant Ryan

-As we come to the end of 2018, many investors are wanting to know what 2019 may hold for the market and how this may impact their portfolio and potential investment decisions over the next 12 months.
+As we begin a new year, many investors are wanting to know what 2019 may hold for the market and how this may impact their portfolio and potential investment decisions over the next 12 months.

 At Ironfish, we see three main challenges within the current market which property investors will face.
 These include: access to finance, general market uncertainty and the influence of mainstream media.